A Look at Each Vaccine: Meningococcal Vaccine

 This meningococcal vaccine is similar to those for pneumococcus and Haemophilus influenzae type b (Hib) in that protection against disease occurs when one develops antibodies to the sugar (or polysaccharide) that coats the bacterium.

-- The second, called Menveo®, has been available since 2010 and can be used in people between 2 months and 55 years of age.
+- MenQuadfi® has been available since 2020 and can be used in people 2 years of age and older.

 Meningococcal B vaccine